cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_includes/index.md

 ### Alpha

-From February to August 2019, the team built and tested several concepts and prototypes to understand the barriers victims face when reporting and researched what the police need to help victims.
+From February to August 2019, the team built and tested several concepts and prototypes to understand the barriers victims face when reporting and what the police need to help victims.

 ### Beta

-From November 2019 to April 2020, the team intends to publicly deploy a pilot of the National Cybercrime and Fraud Reporting System and build capacity with an RCMP delivery team that will take on the iterative design and development of the service.
+From November 2019 to April 2020, the team intends to publicly deploy a pilot of the National Cybercrime and Fraud Reporting System and to build capacity with an RCMP delivery team that will take on the iterative design and development of the service.

 Follow along on [GitHub](https://github.com/cds-snc/report-a-cybercrime).